John Wyndham: Postwar

 After the war Wyndham returned to writing, still using the pen name John Beynon.
-Inspired by the success of his younger brother Vivian Beynon Harris, who had four novels published starting in 1948, he altered his writing style and, by 1951, using the John Wyndham pen name for the first time, he wrote the novel The Day of the Triffids.
-His pre-war writing career was not mentioned in the book's publicity and people were allowed to assume that this was a first novel from a previously unknown writer.
+Inspired by the success of his younger brother Vivian Beynon Harris, who had four novels published starting in 1948, he altered his writing style and by 1951, using the John Wyndham pen name for the first time, he wrote the novel The Day of the Triffids.
+His pre-war writing career was not mentioned in the book's publicity and people were allowed to assume that this was a first novel from an unknown writer.
 The book had an enormous success and established Wyndham as an important exponent of science fiction.

-He wrote and published six more novels under the name John Wyndham, the name he used professionally from 1951 onwards.
-His novel The Outward Urge (1959) was credited to John Wyndham and Lucas Parkes, but Lucas Parkes was another pseudonym for Wyndham himself.
-Two story collections, Jizzle and The Seeds of Time, were published in the 1950s under Wyndham's name, but included several stories originally published as by John Beynon before 1951.
+He wrote and published six more novels under the name John Wyndham, the name he used professionally from 1951.
+His novel The Outward Urge (1959) was credited to John Wyndham and Lucas Parkes but Lucas Parkes was another pseudonym for Wyndham.
+Two story collections, Jizzle and The Seeds of Time, were published in the 1950s under Wyndham's name but included several stories originally published as by John Beynon before 1951.

+Marriage

+In 1963, he married Grace Isobel Wilson, whom he had known for more than thirty years, in a civil ceremony.
+They lived near Petersfield, Hampshire, just outside the grounds of Bedales School, until his death there in 1969, aged 65.
+The couple were childless, as was his brother, who also outlived him.